-Some time ago, the City
+Some time ago, the

 at the corner on My Street.
 Man's Best Friend, of course,

 wouldn't go near it.
 Nosiree, Spot.
 You stop leaving

 little patties of good luck —those pulchritudinous

 tugboat-sized fortune cookies— in the right places and

-pretty soon you're getting kicked around and blamed
+pretty soon you're getting kicked around and blamed for

-may be a damned dog, but I ain't that dumb.
+damned dog, but I ain't that dumb.

 UPDATE! - March 2014.
 HAH!
 See this link.